juhp/rpmbuild-order/README.md

 Please see their documentation for more details.

 ## Notes and known problems
+0. Handles pkgconfig() provides by grepping .spec for .pc files

 1. Given packages A, B, C, where C depends on B, and B depends on A, and you call